craigmj/phpfpm_exporter/README.md

 ### Time Series labels

+`pool`
-`pool` - the fpm pool
+: the fpm pool

+`state`
-`state` - the state of the proceses.
+: the state of the proceses.
 One of

-   `idle` - the number of idle processes
+   `idle`: the number of idle processes

-   `active` - the number of active processes
+   `active`: the number of active processes

-   `max_active` - the maximum number of active processes in this pool since fpm started
+   `max_active`: the maximum number of active processes in this pool since fpm started

 Note that we don't reflect the `total processes` as reported by php-fpm, since that is simply `idle+active` and can thus be calculated.